As a business owner, I know how important it is to create a strong brand identity to stand out in a crowded market.

 An effective branding board will outline the visual designs necessary to attract your ideal client.

-They’re essential because they help convey a brand’s values, attributes, and personality in one glance.
+They’re essential because they help convey a brand’s values, attributes, and personality at a glance.

 How to create a brand board